This barre core workout includes some of my favorite barre-inspired exercises to strengthen your abs and glutes.

 From here, kick your heels out, fully extending your legs as you pull your inner thighs together.

 Hold the kick out for a moment before returning the the starting position.

-Modification: kick out one leg at a time instead of both legs.
+Modification: Kick one leg out at a time instead of both legs.

 Sit on the mat on your sit bones, legs bent at 90 degrees, feet flat.
 Tilt your hips forward, rounding through the spine as you pull your navel towards your spine (making a ‘C’ shape with your upper body).
-Keeping your shoulders down and the crown of your head towards the ceiling.
+Keep your shoulders down and the crown of your head towards the ceiling.

 Take a moment to balance and reset posture.
-Then if you’re able to release your hands from the back of your legs and extend your legs out away from your body.
-Toes pointed.
+Then, if you’re able to, release your hands from the back of your legs and extend your legs out away from your body, toes pointed.

 Hold the extended position for a moment.
 Then place your hands behind your thighs and repeat the roll.

 Modification: Keep the hands clasped behind thighs and legs bent at all times.

 This post includes affiliate links.
 I do make a small commission for products purchased using these links (at no additional cost to you).
 Thank you for supporting Nourish Move Love, making the content you see on this blog possible.